HarshitRV/Levi/README.md

 - `/gpt` - Ask GPT any question (powered by [OpenAI](https://beta.openai.com/overview)).
 - `/instruct-gpt` - Instruct GPT regarding a specific task to get more accurate results.
+- `/register-token` - Regiter your open-ai api token for using chat gpt in discord.
+- `/delete-gpt` - Remove your token from the bot.

+Here's how to get your api token for using OpenAI APIs.

+- Go to [OpenAI](https://beta.openai.com/overview) and create an account.
+- Go to [this](https://beta.openai.com/account/api-keys) page and copy your api token.
+- Use `/register-token` command to register your token with the bot.

 ## Contributing